shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/editing_app_setting.md

 **Step 12:** Bring the main Maya window forward.

-**Step 13:** Find the Shotgun menu item in the upper right of the Maya window.
+**Step 13:** Find the **Shotgun** menu item in the upper right of the Maya window.

 ![Maya shotgun2](../../../images/learning_content/toolkit_basics_guides/editing_app_setting/12_Maya_Shotgun2.png)

-TIP: If the menu isn’t visible there will be **>>** to show that some menu items are hidden.
+**TIP:** If the menu isn’t visible there will be **>>** to show that some menu items are hidden.
 Select the **>>** to display the Shotgun menu, or you can widen the Maya window.

 **Step 14:** Select **Shotgun > Project the_other_side > Work Area Info…** on the top right of the menu.

 ![Work area info](../../../images/learning_content/toolkit_basics_guides/editing_app_setting/13_work_area_info.png)

-The Work Area Info dialog box shows what’s under the hood and details about the current Toolkit work area.
+The **Work Area Info** dialog box shows what’s under the hood and details about the current Toolkit work area.
 This includes the environment that the user is working in and the path to the environment configuration file where the settings are located.

 **Step 15:** In **Your Current Work Area** dialog box select the **Environment** tab at the bottom.

-The first item identifies the Engine being used.
-The Engine is what drives the ability to have the Shotgun tools integrated within a specific software application.
-It holds the logic specific to each software integration, creates the windows to the Shotgun apps, and gives access to the Shotgun functions from within each specific GUI.
+The first item identifies the engine being used.
+The engine is what drives the ability to have the Shotgun tools integrated within a specific software application.
+It holds the logic specific to each software integration, creates the windows to the Toolkit apps, and gives access to the Shotgun Toolkit functions from within each specific GUI.
 The second item displayed in the window shows the path where the current project environment is located.

 ![Work area info environment](../../../images/learning_content/toolkit_basics_guides/editing_app_setting/14_shotgun_work_area_info_Environment.png)